Heat Pump Installation Olympia

 Air source and geothermal heat pumps are both highly efficient systems for heating and cooling, but they differ in their heat source::

-Geothermal heat pumps use the stable temperature of the earth as their heat exchange medium.
-They are more expensive to install due to the underground piping requirements, but their efficiency remains consistent even in extreme weather.
+Geothermal heat pumps use the ground as their heat source.
+They are more expensive to install due to the underground piping system, but their efficiency remains consistent even in very cold or hot climates.